GenericMappingTools/gmt/branches/plugins/doc/rst/source/GMT_Docs.rst

 can use to extract shoreline polygons from the Global Self-consistent Hierarchical High-resolution Shorelines (GSHHG) available separately from or the (GSHHG is the polygon data base from which the *GMT* coastlines derive).
-It also contains
-`gshhg_dp <supplements/gshhg/gshhg_dp.html>`_ for cleverly decimating a
-shoreline, and `gshhgtograss <supplements/gshhg/gshhgtograss.html>`_ to convert shoreline segments to the GRASS database format; the latter program is maintained by Simon Cox [32]_.
 The package is maintained by Paul Wessel.

 imgsrc: gridded altimetry extractor
 -----------------------------------